 It’s present in the street art, the churches and the restaurants, bars and cafes as well.
 Harlem is actually a fascinating place to explore the quirky architecture of New York as well.

 I confess I have been there especially to check a famous address from my favourite movie – The Royal Tenenbaums.
 If you’re a Wes Anderson fan, you will understand me.
 The house is located at Archer Avenue was a fictional address to Angelica’s Huston’s character and her (pretty much) eccentric family.
+Then, I had the chance to see The Tenenbaum house with my own eyes.

 Why Wes Anderson picked this house in Harlem?
 I have no idea.
 Maybe it’s because its architecture is fascinating and peculiar at the same time.
 But there I also another good explanation for this in this article published here.